oven-sh/bun/README.md

    3. Write the import URL
 4. When end of file is reached, flush to disk.

-Speedy's CSS Scanner is about 56x faster than PostCSS with the `postcss-import` and `postcss-url` plugins enabled (and sourcemaps disabled).
+Bun's CSS Scanner is about 56x faster than PostCSS with the `postcss-import` and `postcss-url` plugins enabled (and sourcemaps disabled).
 On the other hand, auto-prefixing and minification won't work.
 Minifying whitespace is possible with some modifications, but minifiying CSS syntax correctly needs an AST.

 This approach is fast, but not without tradeoffs!

-Speedy's CSS Scanner is based on esbuild's CSS Lexer.
+Bun's CSS Scanner is based on esbuild's CSS Lexer.
 Thank you @evanwallace.

 #### Compile-time generated JavaScript Parsers

-At the time of writing, there are 8 different comptime-generated variations of Speedy's JavaScript parser.
+At the time of writing, there are 8 different comptime-generated variations of Bun's JavaScript parser.

 ```zig
 pub fn NewParser(